What is Reach Out Reporter?

 Reach Out Reporter has won the Education Resources Award for best Free Educational Resource.

 A spokesperson from ERA said: "This online primary science news service presents quality information in a style that not only attracts children but encourages them to discuss the topic and to go home and research further.
-Our judges said that Twig World and Imperial College London are to be congratulated on looking for a monetising model that will ensure that these resources remain free in the UK."
+Our judges said that Twig Education and Imperial College London are to be congratulated on looking for a monetising model that will ensure that these resources remain free in the UK."

 The Education Resources Awards aim to encourage the raising of educational services & product standards throughout the industry and is recognised throughout the sector as an accolade of excellence.